 - Sit in the driver’s seat and check the field of vision.

 - Check if there are any unusual, excessive noises or rattles.

 Alternatively, you can book an interim car service and have a professional complete all of these inspections for you.
 It won’t be free, but at least you will eliminate the risk of failing the MOT test.

 The DVSA has a cap on MOT costs, which is £54.85.
-This means that no garage can charge you more than the maximum fee, but you’ll likely be able to find centres that charge less.
+This means that no garage can charge you more, but you’ll likely be able to find centres that charge less.
 It’s important to note that if an MOT test costs lower than £20-30, you should be alarmed.
 Still, you can shop around and find good deals from authorised garages.

 The cost of a retest will depend on the timeline.
 In some cases, you may get a partial retest for half the price or even for free.
 In other cases, you will have to pay the full price twice.

 Where is my nearest MOT Centre?

 The easiest way to find your local MOT centre is to look it up on Google.
 Along with the address, you can also find out the rating, prices, and additional services.
 You can also ask your family, friends, and colleagues for recommendations.